-In 2023, we expect the Prague's GOB to slightly deteriorate to still very strong 27.4% of operating revenue. it will be driven by the prudent budgetary management, expected economic slowdown at the national level (we expect the real GDP to grow by 0.3% with average inflation at 10.6% in 2023), receding inflationary pressure and only modest growth in operating expenses attributable to higher transfers to subsidiaries and non-profit organizations.
+In 2023, we expect the Prague's GOB to remain broadly the same, driven by the prudent budgetary management, expected economic slowdown at the national level (we expect the real GDP to contract by 0.3%), receding inflationary pressure and only modest growth in operating expenses attributable to higher transfers to subsidiaries and non-profit organizations.

 Very strong operating performance and subdued infrastructure spending in the past years resulted into solid cash financing surpluses, which further boosted the city's high cash buffer.
 We estimate the abundant cash reserves to preserve despite the high-ticket project, new metro line construction.
-As of year-end 2023, we expect the city's cash pool to reach almost CZK95.0 billion (more than 81% of operating revenue) which provides an ample cushion to mitigate budget pressure.
+As of year-end 2023, the city's cash pool should reach almost CZK95 billion (more than 81% of operating revenue), which provides an ample cushion to mitigate budget pressure.
 The city's exceptional liquidity position will be the key funding source for planned capital expenditures.